Scaling and Root Planing

 Even if you have a fairly healthy lifestyle, it’s important to get screened for oral cancer.
 It could save your life.
 The best treatment for such cancers is early diagnosis, because most people will never find them on their own until it has already reached a life-threatening stage.

-Patients who get laser gum disease treatments in Princeton, NJ tend to see:
+Patients who get laser gum disease treatments in New Jersey tend to see:

 - Faster healing